AWS Big Data Blog

 Various tests have shown that columnar formats often perform faster and are more cost-effective than row-based file formats.

 You can compare the difference in query performance and cost between queries that process text files and columnar-format files.
-To do so, you can use
+To do so, you can query

 When you store data in Parquet and ORC format, you can also optimize by sorting data.
-If your data is sorted on frequently filtered columns, the Amazon Redshift Spectrum scanner considers the minimum and maximum indexes and skips reading entire row groups.
-This feature is available for columnar formats Parquet and ORC.
+If your data is sorted on frequently filtered columns, the Amazon Redshift Spectrum scanner considers the minimum and maximum indexes and skips reading entire row groups for parquet files / stripes for ORC files.

 Partition files on frequently filtered columns